tamatebox/revolver/SPEC.md

     values. `/admin/stats` exposes `tracks_with_replaygain` (count of
     rows with `rg_track_gain IS NOT NULL`) as a coverage diagnostic.
     DIDL exposure is deferred — see §10.2.

+24. Typo-tolerant Search (#28).
+Schema v9 adds FTS5 trigram virtual
+    tables `albums_fts` / `tracks_fts` mirroring the `*_norm` columns,
+    plus AFTER INSERT/UPDATE/DELETE triggers and a `'rebuild'` backfill on first migration.
+New scalar UDF `jaccard_trigram(a, b)` (`src/db/udf.rs`, registered on every pooled connection) computes set-based trigram similarity.
+Search runs a two-stage fall-through on the four single-leaf Contains paths: LIKE substring match first;
+    when it returns zero AND the normalized query is ≥ 3 chars, the fuzzy path runs `FTS5 MATCH '"trigram1" OR "trigram2" …'` and gates candidates by `jaccard_trigram >= 0.2`, ordering by Jaccard descending.
+New config key `search.fuzzy_enabled` (default `true`, `Runtime` tier) for per-deployment opt-out.

 ### Future Work